 Relive the era of locomotion with a train excursion through the Northern Poconos on the Stourbridge Line.
 Ride in vintage coaches along a route that dates back over 100 years.
 Trains depart from Honesdale, PA the sight of the first commercial railroad in America.
 A steam-powered engine known as the Stourbridge Lion took its inaugural trip here in 1829.

 Public education on environmental and conservation issues is the founding principle of Lacawac Sanctuary.
 The nature preserve that surrounds a 52-acre glacial lake is listed on the National Register of Historic Places.
 Lake Lacawac is the southernmost glacial lake in the hemisphere and a declared National Natural Landmark.
 There are two different habitats around the lake worth exploring.
 The Natural Boreal Bog is an undisturbed, pristine wetland.
 The regions to the east and north consist of sand and rock.
 There are eight hiking trails on the grounds as well as a venue for ecological research, scholarly interaction and scientific training.

 Enjoy the rare opportunity to see Bald Eagles in the wild.
 The Upper Delaware River Region is one of the largest bald eagle wintering areas in the Northeastern United States.
-The Delaware Highlands Conservancy operates the Eagle Institute in nearby Lackawaxen, PA.
+The Delaware Highlands Conservancy operates a winter office in nearby Lackawaxen, PA.
 Visitors may learn more about eagles and their habitats, get information on eagle sightings and take a bus tour for guided eagle watching opportunities.
 The institute is open weekends in January and February.

 6. Pocono Environmental Education Center